Love: Christianity

-The Old Testament is said to place greater emphasis on "the active character of love" than the New, which shifts its focus to the love of God "as a principle pervading the world".
-Out of the three divine virtues (faith, hope, and love) in Christianity, it is said that love has the highest status (1 Cor 13,13).
-Paul the Apostle similarly glorified love as the most important virtue of all.
-Describing love in the famous poetic interpretation in 1 Corinthians, he wrote, "Love is patient, love is kind.
+The Apostle Paul glorified love as the most important virtue of all.
+Describing love in the famous poetic interpretation in 1 Corinthians 13, he wrote, "Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, and always perseveres."